mitchelldmiller/stop-wp-search/readme.txt

 Requires at least: 2.3
 Tested up to: 6.2.2
 Requires PHP: 5.3
-Stable tag: 1.03
+Stable tag: 1.10
 License: MIT
 License URI: https://github.com/mitchelldmiller/stop-wp-search/blob/main/LICENSE

 Stop users from searching your WordPress Website.
-Redirect search requests.
+Search requests are "not found."

 == Description ==
 > Tired of irrelevant search results on your WordPress site?
 Say goodbye to unwanted search requests with Stop WP Search!

-Stop WP Search is the easiest way to block search requests to your WordPress site.
+Stop WP Search is the easiest way to stop search requests to your WordPress site.

 WordPress search is not always helpful: especially for small sites.
-Use Stop WP Search plugin to redirect search requests.
+Use Stop WP Search plugin to stop search requests.

 Formerly: Block WP Search.

 == Features ==
-* Redirects search requests to `/not_found/`
+* Search requests return "document not found."

 = Learn More =
 * [Follow development on Github](https://github.com/mitchelldmiller/stop-wp-search/).